-Lung Qi Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as bedwetting, bronchitis, congestive heart failure, coronary artery disease, cough, diabetes type ii, emphysema, heat stroke, hypotension (low blood pressure), incontinence, lung cancer, pneumothorax, systemic lupus erythematosus (sle), tinnitus, tonsillitis, wheezing (dyspnea) among others, often involving layered combinations of issues.
+Lung Qi Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as bedwetting, bronchitis, congestive heart failure, coronary artery disease, cough, diabetes type ii, emphysema, heat stroke, hypotension (low blood pressure), incontinence, lung cancer, pneumothorax, systemic lupus erythematosus (sle), tinnitus, tonsillitis, and/or wheezing (dyspnea).

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, lung qi deficiency is referenced in the following acupuncture protocol sections:

 Some acupuncture points are considered "empirically" related to a specific diagnostic patter or condition.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 - View EX Huatuojiaji at T6 (Sides of Spine at T6)